DigvijayPhutane/DigvijayPhutane/README.md

 CEO at Project Triangle ; IT Engineer ; Full stack web developer.
 -----------------------------------------------------------------

-I'm Coder Geek with 5 years of experience.
+I'm a Coder Geek with 5 years of experience.
 Currently pursuing my major in IT Engineering.
 I have my own startup named Project triangle.
 It is a software solutions application and website development forum.My utmost expertise are in full stack web development , web designing and UI-frontends and many-more..

 * 🌍  I'm based in mumbai , india
 * ✉️  You can contact me at [digvijay.phutane@gmail.com](mailto:digvijay.phutane@gmail.com)